bspaans/chess-reportoire/index.md

 ##### 4. Ng5 Bc5

-The Traxler attack.
+The Traxler counter-attack.
 Things are about to get sharp with Black ready to sacrifice the bishop on `f2` and then swoop in with the knight on `e4`.
 White should however still continue its plan of attack `f7` with `5.
 Nxf7`.
 Taking with the bishop would not that be that much weaker.